hjake123/reactive/README.md

 All recipes support item stack definitions with "count" greater than 1.
 # KubeJS Integration
-This mod has integration with KubeJS, allowing you to add new kinds of Power and new Reactions through KubeJS scripting.
+This mod has integration with KubeJS as of version `1.21.1-9`, allowing you to add new kinds of Power and new Reactions through KubeJS scripting.

 For a full rundown of these features, please see [KUBEJS.md](KUBEJS.md).